pdelteil/BugBountyReportTemplates/takeovers/azure-vm.md

 ## Summary

-The subdomain `$DOMAIN` was pointing to an Azure Virtual Machine instance ($DOMAIN2), but that endpoint was not registered.
+The subdomain `$DOMAIN` was configured to point to an Azure Virtual Machine instance ($DOMAIN2).
+However, the associated Azure endpoint was no longer active or properly registered.

 ## Steps to reproduce

-Just go to
+Just go to: $URL

-$URL

 You will see a blank page, but checking the source code you will see proof of the take over.